python-geeks/Automation-scripts/compare_img/README.md

 * Here SSI value ranges from ```-1``` to ```1```, where ```1``` implies both images being completely same(which happens when same image is loaded twice).
 * MSE value is the mean square difference between each pixel loaction in both the both the images, typically for same image loaded twice the value should be ```0```.
-* Histogram difference shows the intensity-level difference between the two images.
+* Histogram difference shows the intensity-level difference between the two images, which tends be very small, nevertheless shows the difference.